 Determining what counts as a backwards-compatible change can be difficult.

-The lists below are a quick-reference starting point, but if you're in any doubt, see the dedicated Compatibility section for more details.
+The lists below are a quick-reference starting point, but if you're in any doubt, see the design compatibility page for more details.

 Backwards-compatible (non-breaking) changes